 Electric actuators often feature delicate components that may not function correctly in hazardous conditions.
 Furthermore, these actuators require numerous certifications in order to be deemed suitable in certain environments.
 Electric actuators need a high level of protection against high temperatures and pressures, dust, and moisture.
 On the other hand, pneumatic actuators are quite rugged and can withstand higher pressures and temperatures than their electric counterparts.

 Both pneumatic and electric actuators are efficient and highly functional automation devices that are employed across various industries.
 However, they each possess unique characteristics that make them preferable in different applications.
-To select the best one for your application, carefully consider the above-listed factors before choosing between them.
+To select the best one for your application, carefully consider the above-listed factors.

 Need guidance in determining the appropriate valve actuator for a specific application?